TexasInstruments/matter/docs/guides/ti/matter-syscfg/getting-started.md

 // @cliArgs --product <path to SDK>/.metadata/product.json --board /ti/boards/LP_EM_CC1354P10_6 --rtos freertos
 ```

+The board in this case (and rest of document) is "LP_EM_CC1354P10_6", and should
+be adjusted based on the target device.
+Other boards include:

+-   LP_EM_CC1354P10_1
+-   LP_EM_CC2745R10_Q1 (Note: This LP can be used to evaluate the TI CC2755 device for Matter product development)
+- 	LP_EM_CC2755P20
+- 	LP_EM_CC35x1

 As an example, after adding the necessary `<path to SDK>`, it would look like:

 ```